zaskem/twitterbot-mmsbot/README.md

-# Twitter "MMS MOA" Bot
+# MMSMOA Twitter Bot
 A [novelty bot](https://twitter.com/mmsmoabot) written in PHP to awareness- and exposure-retweet recent original tagged content (at random) related to the [MMSMOA conference](https://mmsmoa.com/).

 Original content is sourced from the [Twitter API v2 Search Recent Tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction) API endpoint via selective query parameters.

 This bot is not designed to like/retweet every original tweet it finds.
 It will instead select one at random from recent activity.
 The designed target is to catch every third or fourth tweet so as to be interesting enough (as a mechanism) but not simply a filtered stream of all matches (folks can do their own searches for that).
+The [Bot's website](https://mmsbot.mzonline.com/) has additional information about its intent.

 ## Requirements
 To run the bot code, the following libraries/accounts/things are required: